-This one is from the Isanya Estate in the Mafinga Region in the northern part of the country up by Tanzania.
+This one is from the Isanya Estate in the Mafinga Hills Region in the northern part of the country up by Tanzania.
 Zambia does not have a department of agriculture that certifies organic products, but Isanya does use organic farming methods and is Rain Forest Alliance certified.
-These are the largest beans from their harvest, which they have labeled as AAA size.
+These are the largest beans from their harvest, and sundried to make them fruity.

 My only recommendation for roasting is to give it a light roast, much like a natural processed Ethiopia, you don't want it too far out of the first cracks or you will burn it.
-At this roast level you have a mug of coffee that tastes clean, sweet, fruity, with orange, berry, cherry, and some chocolate notes.
+The cracks start a little late, so if you go by temperature, it's a little higher temperature than you might expect.
+Ten to 15 seconds out of the 1st cracks you have a mug of coffee that tastes clean, sweet, fruity, blueberry, boozy, with orange, cherry, and whiskey notes.
 It mellows out as it cools.
 I find it to be quite enjoyable, especially for how inexpensive it is!
-One of my favorite finds of the year so far - 2018 is off to a great start.